 With that perspective, Quebec City gets absolutely dwarfed by its competitors.
 Sure, with more than half a million people living in the city, it’s far from being small, and is more than large enough to support an NHL franchise again, which is a goal it’s working towards with the construction of a new arena.
-That being said, while it looms large on the Canadian stage, Quebec City wouldn’t even crack the Top 25 of the Largest Cities in the West, as that territory tends to be populated by those locales that can crack the one million mark.
-As a result, while Vancouver is even larger than Quebec City with more than 640,000 residents living in the biggest city in Western Canada, it nevertheless cannot compete with the biggest cities in the West.
-What’s more, it’s not even king of its own domain, the Pacific Coast—that honor belongs to San Francisco, whose 850,000+ population puts it far ahead of Vancouver and likewise outstrips Seattle (668,000+).
-As such, while Vancouver is bigger than Portland (619,000+) and looks to grow even more with its burgeoning film and entertainment industry, it still can’t compete with the top dogs on this list.
+That being said, while it looms large enough on the Canadian stage, Quebec City wouldn’t even remotely crack the Top 25 of the Largest Cities in the West, as that territory tends to be populated by those locales that can crack the one million mark.
+(To give you some idea, Toronto is barely in the largest 100 cities in the world.)
+As a result, while Vancouver is even larger than Quebec City with more than 630,000 residents living in the biggest city in Western Canada, it nevertheless cannot compete with the biggest cities in the West.
+What’s more, it’s not even king of its own domain, the Pacific Coast—that honor belongs to San Francisco, whose 880,000+ population puts it far ahead of Vancouver and likewise outstrips Seattle (724,000+).
+Vancouver is not even as big as Portland.
+(Obviously, the Greater Vancouver Area is significanlty bigger than the City of Vancouver.)

 So what about Montreal?

-The home of Les Habitants fairs slightly better, with its population of over 1.6 million topping major American cities such as Philadelphia, San Antonio, the aforementioned San Francisco and Seattle, San Diego, Dallas, and so on.
-In fact, not counting Latin American locales, Montreal ranks an impressive 6th overall in terms of the biggest cities in North America.
+The home of Les Habitants fairs slightly better, with its population of over 1.7 million topping major American cities such as Philadelphia, San Antonio, the aforementioned San Francisco and Seattle, San Diego, Dallas, and so on.
+In fact, not counting Latin American locales, Montreal ranks an impressive 6th overall in terms of the biggest cities in North America, not factoring in urban areas.
 Being the biggest bastion of Francophone culture and Catholicism in North America has definitely helped boost its profile over the years, as has the fact that it is one of the oldest and most storied major cities on the continent.
-That being said, population-wise it just barely misses out on the Top 10 Largest Cities in the West, the lower rungs of which would be occupied by the likes of Warsaw and Budapest, both with 1.7 million-plus in terms of population to their name.
+That being said, population-wise it misses out on the Top 10 Largest Cities in the West, the lower rungs of which would be occupied by the likes of Warsaw and Budapest, both with 1.7 million-plus in terms of population to their name.
 Still, Montreal population-wise is the rough equivalent of Barcelona—and that’s not bad company to be in at all.

 So where does that leave Canada’s heaviest hitter in terms of population and international recognition, Toronto itself?
 Congratulations, Toronto, you crack the list of the Top 10 Biggest Cities in the West!